alanng10/class-lang/Docue/Article/Word/a.md

 Word "command" has meaning that is char list command.

+Word "script" has meaning that is executable source.

 Word "reque" has meaning that is request.

 Word "respon" has meaning that is response.